Thursday, May 15, 2014

 Quiltmaking 101 -- trimming your blocks to size

 After you've sewed all your blocks and pressed them meticulously, it's time to trim them to size so you can easily assemble your quilt.
-The best way is with a plastic square ruler; I'm assuming your ruler is larger than your block (although the easiest of all is to trim your blocks to exactly the same size as your plastic square).
+The best way is with a plastic square ruler; I'm assuming your ruler is larger than your block (although the easiest of all is to trim your blocks to exactly the same size as your plastic square; I have learned to love 6-inch blocks that finish to 5 1/2 inches square).

 Hold your ruler so the zero measurement on each side falls at the top right corner (lefties reverse the directions).
 The ruler will have a diagonal line on it heading down and out from that corner.
 Follow along that line to the size you want your block to be, and mark the spot with a grease pencil or a bit of blue painter's tape.